peregrineshahin/ChessProgrammingWiki/content/Checkers.md

 ---
 **[Home](Home "Home") * [Games](Games "Games") * Checkers**

-\[ Checkers board [[1]](#cite_note-1)
+\[ Checkers board <a id="cite-note-1" href="#cite-ref-1">[1]</a>
 **Checkers**,

 also American Checkers or [English draughts](https://en.wikipedia.org/wiki/English_draughts), is a variant of [Draughts](Draughts "Draughts") played on an eight by eight board using 32 either dark or light [squares](Squares "Squares").
 Like [Chess](Chess "Chess"), Checkers is a [two-player](https://en.wikipedia.org/wiki/Two-player_game) [zero-sum](https://en.wikipedia.org/wiki/Zero-sum_%28game_theory%29) and [perfect information](https://en.wikipedia.org/wiki/Perfect_information) [abstract strategy](https://en.wikipedia.org/wiki/Abstract_strategy) [board game](https://en.wikipedia.org/wiki/Board_game).

 ## Rules

 Each side starts with twelve checkers, placed on the three back-ranks.
 Black moves first, alternating with White - there is no passing move.
 Checkers move one step diagonally forward, kings diagonally forward and backward.
 When a checker reaches the last rank, it promotes to a king.
 Checkers and king capture men by jumping over them to an empty square behind (checkers only forward).
 Captures are compulsory, one must play a capture if at least one is available, and is required to continue jumping and capturing as part of the same turn.
-However, a checker reaching the last row must stop to be crowned and can move no further on that turn [[2]](#cite_note-2).
+However, a checker reaching the last row must stop to be crowned and can move no further on that turn <a id="cite-note-2" href="#cite-ref-2">[2]</a>.
 The side run out of moves loses.

 ## [Computer Olympiads](Computer_Olympiad "Computer Olympiad")